karrot-dev/foodsaving.today/user/pages/01.blog/2017/04/13/foodsharing-gothenburg-part1/post.en.md

 But presenting an idea, as great as it is, and getting people involved in it is never that simple, as I’ve been learning in this awesome journey as a food waste activist.
 I’m probably not the best at this community-building thing, in the sense of being able to captivate people about an idea or project, but I discovered that a good way to go is by actually making stuff happen and show openness for people to participate.

-So, some many months after I presented Foodsharing for the first time at a local conference, after creating a Facebook group and a Wordpress website, things started to happen when I contacted an acquaintance of mine who would know the place for the first solidarity fridge.
-The place, called Transition Workshop, hosts a DYI bike repair workshop and other like-minded initiatives, like a Hackerspace.
+So, some many months after I presented Foodsharing for the first time at a local conference, after creating a [Facebook group](https://www.facebook.com/groups/solidarisktkylskap/) and a [Wordpress website](http://solikyl.se/), things started to happen when I contacted an acquaintance of mine who would know the place for the first solidarity fridge.
+The place, called [Transition Workshop](http://omverkstan.se/), hosts a DIY bike repair workshop and other like-minded initiatives, like a Hackerspace.
 A perfect place to start!

 ![](/images/homescroll_02a.jpg)
 _Olle, the veteran dumpster diver who jumped onboard the project and inaugurated together with me the first solidarity fridge and food share point._